Guatemala Food Guide

 Elotes Locos

-Grilled corn on the cob slathered with mayonnaise, cheese, lime juice, and chili powder.
-A popular street food snack found at markets and street corners.
-Messy but delicious.
+Grilled corn on the cob slathered with mayonnaise, cheese, lime juice and chili powder.
+You'll find it at markets and on street corners.
+It's messy to eat and worth it.

 Allergens: